 It's not easy sorting out other people's problems.
 Genuinely, is it actually possible to please everyone, all the time?

-But what happens when a compromise can't be reached?
+And what if a compromise can't be reached?
 Leaving yourself exposed to allegations that negotiations failed because of something you did (or didn't do) isn't a good idea.

 Truthfully, real-life cases of mediators being successfully sued by their clients for basic incompetence or breach of duty are extremely rare.
-Almost non-existent, in fact.
 But that's not to say it can't happen.

 It's more common for mediators to be accused of doing something wrong.
 Examples of this include failing to disclose a conflict of interest or breaching confidentiality.

 But even if you're sure a client's loss isn't down to you, it doesn't stop the questions being asked.
 And, if that happens, you'll need to defend yourself or risk a damaged reputation.

 That's why professional bodies such as the College of Mediators recommends professional indemnity insurance.
 If a client accuses you of negligence, and the claim goes to court, the insurer steps in to cover your defence costs and any damages you're liable for.

 It's not all about pleasing your clients though.
 Exercise some basic self-preservation during your sessions and you'll limit your chances of a claim.
 As always, it's a good idea to start with the basics:

 Let's talk best-case scenarios.
 Find out early on what it is your clients hope to achieve from mediation.
 Help them manage their expectations by providing reasonable estimates of potential losses or damages.